 |Hours:||Monday - Saturday 9 AM - noon and 3 PM - 5:40 PM, Sunday noon - 5:40 PM|

 |Photos:||Prohibited in the underground|

 Beneath today's church you can visit the 4th century church, and walk through the narthex, three naves and the apse.
+Here's their guide to all of this.
 You can see several frescoes from the 9th and 10th centuries.
 Sorry, I have no photographs of this area since photographs are prohibited.
 Then, in the lowest level of the church you can see the remains of the 1st - 4th century buildings on this site.
 Included is the 3rd century mithraeum, and the remains of the 1st century dwellings, showing several rooms with barrel vault ceilings and a room with spring water where you can hear and see the rushing underground water.
 Photos are also prohibited here, but I got angry enough at this artificial rule to take a few photos here.
 How am I supposed to remember a site 10 years from now if I can't take a photo to remember it by?
 I say knock off the restrictions and let your paying visitors take photos.
 But that's just me.
 End of rant.